CapSciences/navinum/README.md

 See http://navinum.net/ for a description.

-This repository will be soon populated with Navinum's source code.
+This repository will be soon populated with Navinum's source code, under GNU AGPLv3 license.

-Please come back later.
+Please come back later and thanks for your patience.

-regards,
+Regards,

 --
 The Navinum team